Rayland, Ohio

-Rayland is a village in southern Jefferson County, Ohio, United States, along the Ohio River.
-The population was 389 at the 2020 census.
+Rayland is a village in southeastern Jefferson County, Ohio, United States, along the Ohio River.
+The population was 395 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.

 History

 Rayland was originally called Portland Station.
 A post office called Portland Station was established in 1871 giving the village its name.
 The village name was changed to Rayland in 1928.
 Rayland incorporated as a village in 1938.
 Rayland was once of the largest port towns on the river during its heyday as Portland Station.

 The Stringer Stone House, also known as the John B. Bayless House, was a historic stone mansion located at 224 Warren Avenue in Rayland, Ohio.
 The house was added to the National Register of Historic Places on July 10, 1974.
 It was destroyed by fire in 1982.